ninest/NSR/src/content/articles/faq.md

   - BTP
   - Field camp

 So if you fail your IPPT but pass field camp and BTP, you'll still POP.
 Note that in BMT, you will have 3 IPPT attempts (for enhanced PES A/B).
+Hand grenade and BIC are not requirements to POP.

 ### What are the requirements for command school
 Check out the page for [command school](/command-school).